Get in shape without even realising it!

 As any other physical exercises, the first benefit cycling offers is burning excessive fat.
 As long as you follow the equation: calories out exceed calories in, you’ll get what you want.
 In other words, you need to burn more calories than the ones you consume.
 This will lower your body fat percentage and help you lose weight.
 The number of calories burnt by cycling can range from 400 to 1000 an hour.
 It depends on the intensity of the ride and the weight of each rider.
 So, if you opt for some fairly serious cycling sessions, you would lose fat and gain muscle rather quickly.

 Regular cycling can also help you loosen up on restricting your diet.
 Ideally to lose weight, you would follow a strict diet and cut down on high fat, high sugar foods.
 However, going on a diet which is too severe may be counterproductive.
 It can lead to overeating or binging as you’re simply bored of being forced to eat only veggies.
 When you have been craving for something for too long, you are highly likely to over-consume it afterwards.
-To help this situation, riding a bike every day to burn off energy daily is a fantastic option.
+To help this situation, riding a bike every day to burn off energy daily is one of the fantastic benefits.
 You can guarantee a certain number of calories being burnt on two wheels to give way to these little naughties.
 By cycling regularly, you can still stick to your diet.
 (Remember, naughty foods in moderation is ok!).

 2. Build muscles strength and flexibility